e5r/gulp-dotnet5/README.md

 #### options.args
 type: `Array` of `String`

-A list of arguments of command line tool.
-Use `<%= VarName %>` to use values of the processing file.
+A list of arguments for the command line tool.
+Use `<%= VarName %>` in the argument string.

 ##### Possible variables:
 * `file.path`: Absolute pathname of `project.json` file.